-Investing in a stocks and shares ISA (or any other type) allows you to keep more of your gains, since less is handed over to the taxman.
+Investing in an ISA allows you to keep more of your gains, since less is handed over to the taxman.
 ISAs offer three main tax savings for investors:

 There is no capital gains tax (CGT) to pay on any investment gains from ISAs.
 If you are saving over a longer period of time and using the allowance each year, this can be a significant advantage.

 - Income tax savings

 Higher and additional-rate tax payers do not have to pay any additional tax on share dividends received within an ISA.
 In addition, the income received on bonds is paid tax-free; this applies to basic-rate taxpayers as well.

 There are also tax savings when you come to cash in your ISA.
 If you take a regular income from these savings plans you don’t have to declare this on your tax return and there is no further income tax to pay.
 This isn’t the case with income taken from a pension.